 For Master’s students, if the revised thesis is passed, then the student will have fulfilled that requirement for the degree.
 For Doctoral students, if the revised thesis is passed, then the student will proceed to the Oral Defence.
 (The Oral Defence committee will only receive the thesis that has been passed and nothing concerning the revise and resubmit process will be conveyed.)

-Should the re-examination fail to pass the thesis, the thesis will be deemed to have failed the examination process and the student will be withdrawn from the University unless they feel there is evidence of bias, error, or serious misrepresentation on the part of the examiner (see below).
+Should the examiner fail the revised thesis, the student will be withdrawn from the University unless they feel there is evidence of bias, error, or serious misrepresentation on the part of the examiner (see below).

 Hearing Committee (for bias, error, or misrepresentation)